-"Acceptability" - means Housing that is adequate, suitable and affordable to households in Housing Need;

-"Action Plan" - means the plan developed by MHRC in accordance with paragraph 4 of the Agreement and Schedule C, which includes the mutually agreed-to Targets and Outcomes;

-"Adequacy" - means the condition of the Housing does not require any major repairs;

-"Administration Costs" - means Manitoba's costs of carrying out this Agreement that are not assignable to individual Projects or Recipients, including but not limited to costs for communications and agents used in the delivery of Initiatives or Federal NHS Programs;

-"Affordability" - means the Housing costs to the household are less than 30% of the total before-tax household income;

-"Agreement" - means this bilateral agreement and all its schedules, as amended from time to time;

-"CMHC Funding" - means any amount of funding provided by CMHC to MHRC under Schedule B to this Agreement;

-"Commitment" - means an undertaking by MHRC to provide funding for a Project or to a Recipient under this Agreement;

-"Common Elements" - means the terms and conditions of this Agreement that are common to each province and territory, including eligible use of funding, cost-sharing, reporting, Action Plans, communication protocols, audit, and financial terms and conditions;
+- "Acceptability" means Housing that is adequate, suitable and affordable to households in Housing Need; - "Action Plan" means the plan developed by NBHC in accordance with paragraph 4 of the Agreement and Schedule C, which includes the mutually agreed-to Targets and Outcomes: - "Adequacy" means the condition of the Housing does not require any major repairs; - "Administration Costs" means New Brunswick 's costs of carrying out this Agreement that are not assignable to individual Projects or Recipients, including but not limited to costs for communications and agents used in the delivery of initiatives or Federal NHS Programs; - "Affordability" means the Housing costs to the household are less than 30% of the total before-tax household income; - "Agreement" means this bilateral agreement and all its schedules, as amended from time to time; - "CMHC Funding" means any amount of funding provided by CMHC to NBHC under Schedule B to this Agreement; - "Commitment" means an undertaking by NBHC to provide funding for a Project or to a Recipient under this Agreement; - "Common Elements" means the terms and conditions of this Agreement that are common to each province and territory, including eligible use of funding, cost-sharing, reporting, Action Plans, communication protocols, audit, and financial terms and conditions;

-"Community Housing" (also see Social Housing below) - means communitybased housing that is owned and operated by non-profit housing corporations and housing co-operatives or housing owned directly or indirectly by provincial, territorial or municipal governments or district social services administration boards and includes Social Housing;
+"Community Housing" (also see Social Housing below) - means community-based housing that is owned and operated by non-profit housing corporations and housing co-operatives or housing owned directly or indirectly by provincial, territorial or municipal governments or district social services administration boards and includes Social Housing;

 "Cost-Matched Funding" - means PT Funding, Municipal Funding and Funding from Other Sources to be used in accordance with an Initiative or Initiatives under this Agreement.
-In addition, provincial and municipal spending in social and affordable housing, including rent assistance, that is outside the existing CMHC cost-sharing requirements under any other arrangement and which contributes to the achievement of the Targets and Outcomes may be recognized as Cost-Matched Funding from and after April 1, 2018 for the Initiatives set out in Schedule B, with the exception of the Canada Housing Benefit, which will include dollar for dollar costmatching by the province (which may include Municipal Funding).
+In addition, provincial and municipal spending in social and affordable housing, including rent assistance, that is outside the existing CMHC cost-sharing requirements under any other arrangement and which contributes to the achievement of the Targets and Outcomes may be recognized as Cost-Matched Funding from and after April 1, 2018 for the Initiatives set out in Schedule B, with the exception of the Canada Housing Benefit, which will include dollar for dollar cost-matching by province (which may include Municipal Funding).